Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 We've given you a lot of stuff to get through.
 For most of you it will be WAY too much.
 Just do your best and focus on understanding.
 If you don't finish all the exercises it's alright.
 Just take them one at a time and do your best.

-There are three projects we really really need you to finish no matter what.
-That is:

-- the gnomio assessment
-- the first coding exercise
-- the writing exercise

-After those, just do as much as you can.
-The more you can show us the better.
-But please always remember to focus on understanding.
-The skills you are learning here will be the foundation of everything you do as a recruit.
+Please try to do the projects in order from top to bottom.
+We need you to show us some very specific skills.
+If you get into the program then you'll have more flexibility about the order in which you  do things.
+But for now, please, start from the top.

+## Focus on understanding!

+When you complete a piece of work then please make sure you understand what you did.
+Professionals get asked to do some pretty complicated things sometimes, so you need to make sure you are a ninja when it comes to the foundational skills.
 ## Intelligent things that you should do

-If you get into Umuzi you'll be expected to seek out help when you need it, and you'll be expected to help each other.
+If you get into our program you'll be expected to seek out help when you need it, and you'll be expected to help each other.
 Practice that now.

 If you get stuck: Don't suffer in silence.
 Ask the other bootcampers, and ask the staff.
 Be a team player.

 If you help someone, don't just give them code to use.
 They need to understand how to solve the problems themselves.
+For real.
+If we catch people copying each other or encouraging copying then those people will be rejected from our program.

 If you ask someone for help, don't just ask them for answers.
-You need to understand how to solve the problems yourself
+You need to understand how to solve the problems yourself.

 ## Silly things you really should avoid doing